dani-boo/tech-test-vodafone/README.md

 **Weekend Progress:**

 Did the layout and styling according to HTML and CSS best standards (learnt quite a lot in the process).
 Started reading up on React.
 The user stories were minute, and covered by the specs and tests (proof is in the test coverage).
+Basically, I was given a project outline with 3 phone images, a JSON data file, and a jpeg of what the desired outcome should look like.
+On click, buttons should render the desired data on screen (such as phone images, cost and colour, according to colour and data package choices.)

 Encountered _this_ little Windows vs Mac issue during my first git commit:
 `fatal: CRLF would be replaced by LF in src/phones.json`